The Damascus Wildlife

 *+10 second penalty.

-*Leaving a live or spent round in a long gun (either in the chamber, on the carrier or magazine) at the completion of a stage.
+*Leaving a live or spent round in a long gun (either the carrier or magazine) at the completion of a stage.

 *Empty long guns that slip or fall, but don't break the 170 or sweep anyone.